Hi all we are going to fly into Barcelona soon and we have approximately 2 weeks in Spain, any suggestions on what we should do?

 Go to Barceloneta beach - lots of tapas bars, nice boardwalk

-Also, don't forget to drink lots of sangria, try a spanish omelette, and catch a flamenco show! over 9 years ago
+Also, don't forget to drink lots of sangria, try a spanish omelette, and catch a flamenco show! almost 10 years ago